LLNL/axom/src/components/shroud/docs/types.rst

 The third option gives the best of both worlds.
 The C wrapper is only called once and any size result can be returned.
-The result of the C function in will be returned in the Fortran argument named by option **F_string_result_as_arg**.
+The result of the C function will be returned in the Fortran argument named by option **F_string_result_as_arg**.
 The potential downside is that a Fortran subroutine is generated instead of a function::